Quantastica: Shaping the Future of Quantum Algorithm Development

 How Did You Evaluate Your Startup Idea?

-Quantastica evolved from a hobby project smoothly into a startup – we were developing the technology first and later exploring use cases and applications through partnerships, e.g., with Rigetti.
+Quantastica evolved smoothly from a hobby project into a startup.
+We developed the technology first and later explored use cases and applications through partnerships, e.g., with Rigetti.

 From a tech point of view, I am happy with what we have achieved so far with relatively small funding.
-Our remote team approach is cost-effective and COVID-resistant.
-And our automated algorithm design has the potential to disrupt the industry.
-It is hard to program quantum computers, so we gave that job to machines.
-And machines are doing it better than us.
+Our remote team approach is cost-effective, and COVID-resistant and our automated algorithm design has the potential to disrupt the industry.
+Programming quantum computers is hard, so we gave that job to machines—and machines are doing it better than us.

 Finland has a nice startup environment; the deep tech ecosystem is well-developed and a good talent source.
 Building a local team in Finland is first on my to-do list when I raise the next round of funding.